Financial Resources

 The Office of Financial Aid recommends that students borrow only what they need to accomplish the goal of a U-M education.

-Related Emergency Resources Around Campus
+Related Resources Around Campus

 If you are experiencing a life crisis, you may need other forms of support in addition to financial help.
-If you are ever feeling at a low point and need to speak with a counselor, these offices are available to assist you:

 The Ross School of Business Office of Financial Aid is a satellite office of the University of Michigan Office of Financial Aid.